hetu-script/site-www/docs/en-US/binding/index.md

 ```

 Then when you evaluate this [add] function in Hetu, you will get a native Dart function.
+This grammar could also be used on literal function, this is especially usefull when you try to bind callback function to a dart widget.

 ```dart
 typedef DartFunction = int Function(int a, int b);